 - First-rank Mortgage Read More

-- First-rank mortgage (also first-rank, first-lien or senior debt) refers to the most secure available form of loan security.
+First-rank mortgage (also first-rank, first-lien or senior debt) refers to the most secure available form of loan security.
 Senior debt takes priority over other more “junior” debt (such as mezzanine debt or equity).
 In practice, this means that lenders of the first-rank mortgage will be the first in line to reclaim money from the sale of collateral in case the borrower defaults, while junior debt owners will only receive their share if there’s enough capital left.
-Explore debt seniority and other real estate loan types in our review of investment types in real estate crowdfunding.

-Funding volume is the amount of distributed investments during a given period.
-The funding volume covers investments made by investors and paid out to fundraisers & borrowers, which means only fully funded and paid out project volumes count.
+Funding amount is the volume of distributed investments during a given period.
+The funding amount covers investments made by investors and paid out to fundraisers & borrowers, which means only fully funded and paid out project volumes count.
 Funds committed by investors to projects still open or not paid out to the fundraisers are not included.
-At P2PMarketData, we track total funding volumes for the online alternative investment and fundraising industry.
-We track the volumes on individual platform level to provide volumes per investment type, funding model, currency, and many other metrics.
+At P2PMarketData, we track total funding amounts for the investment crowdfunding and peer-to-peer lending industry.
+We track the amounts on an individual platform level to provide amounts per investment type, funding model, currency, and other relevant metrics.

 - Grace Period

 - Grace period is the agreed time window after a borrower misses a payment that the lender/ loan originator will allow without classifying the loan as delayed and, often, accruing related penalties (e.g., a late fee).
 A grace period usually lasts a few days (with three being the most common in P2P lending).
 So, your loan will be only marked as delayed after three days have passed after the initial repayment date.

 - Green Loan

 - A green loan (or simply a green loan) is a loan extended to individuals or businesses for financing or refinancing a green project, such as improving the energy efficiency of a home or business premise or installing green energy sources (e.g., solar panels).